Jessica-hub639/cse15l-lab-reports/index.md

 ./technical/911report/chapter-10.txt
 ./technical/911report/chapter-11.txt
 ```
 This command identifies files recently modified within the last week, useful for tracking recent changes.
-(It showed all the files, the output above is just the last few)
+(It showed all the files)
 ### 6. **-mtime**
 ``` find ./technical -mtime +30 ```

 ```  ```
-<p>This helps identify older files that haven't been modified in over a month.
-As you can see there was no output, which means all the files where modified within the month.</p>.
+This helps identify older files that haven't been modified in over a month.
+As you can see there was no output.

 ### 7. **-siza**